 - (a) Geographical coordinates: The Seal Islands are composed of small islands and skerries located approximately 7 km north of the northwest corner of Elephant Island, South Shetland Islands.
 The Seal Islands CEMP Protected Area includes the entire Seal Islands group, which is defined as Seal Island plus any land or rocks exposed at mean low tide within a distance of 5.5 km of the point of highest elevation on Seal Island.
-Seal Island is the largest island of the group, and is situated at 60°59'14"S, 55°23'04"W (coordinates are given for the point of highest elevation on the island see Figures 1 and 2). - (b) Natural features: The Seal Islands cover an area approximately 5.7 km from east to west and 5 km from north to south.
+Seal Island is the largest island of the group, and is situated at 60°59'14"S, 55°23'04"W (coordinates are given for the point of highest elevation on the island see Figures 1 and 2). - Natural features: The Seal Islands cover an area approximately 5.7 km from east (b) to west and 5 km from north to south.
 Seal Island is approximately 0.7 km long and 0.5 km wide.
 It has an altitude of about 125 m, with a raised plateau at about 80 m, and precipitous cliffs on most coastlines.
 There is a raised, sandy beach on the western shore and several coves on the northern and eastern shores.
 Seal Island is joined to the adjacent island to the west by a narrow sand bar that is approximately 50 m long; the bar is rarely passable on foot, and only when seas are calm and the tide is very low.
 Other islands in the group are similar to Seal Island, with precipitous cliffs, exposed coasts, and a few sand beaches and protected coves.
 There is no permanent ice on any of the islands.
 Seal Island is mainly composed of poorly consolidated sedimentary rocks.
 Rocks crumble and fracture easily, resulting in prevalent erosion from water runoff and coastal wave action.
 Geologists have characterised the bedrock 'pebbly mudstone'.
 No fossils have been reported from the site.
 Because colonies of penguins are present in virtually all sectors of Seal Island (including the summit), the soil in many areas as well as several vertical rock faces are enriched by guano. - (c) Boundary markers: As of 1997, no man-made boundary markers indicating the limits of the protected area had been established.
 The boundaries of the site are defined by natural features (i.e. coastlines). - (d) Natural features that define the site: The Seal Islands CEMP Protected Area includes the entire Seal Islands group (see Section A.1(a) for definition).
 No buffer zones are defined for the site. - (e) Access points: The site may be accessed by boat or aircraft at any point where pinnipeds and seabirds will not be adversely affected (see Sections D.1 and D.2).
-Access by small boat is recommended in most circumstances because the number of beach landing spots for helicopters (which must approach these spots by flying over water rather than over land) is very limited.
-There are no landing sites for fixed-winged aircraft.
+Access by small boat is recommended in most circumstances because the number

-1 As adopted at CCAMLR-XVI (paragraphs 9.67 and 9.68), and revised at CCAMLR-XIX (paragraph 9.9).
+As adopted at CCAMLR-XVI (paragraphs 9.67 and 9.68), and revised at CCAMLR-XIX (paragraph 9.9).